 Rice is a water-intensive crop.
-It requires water for three primary purposes – preparing land (puddling), recover water loss due to continual seepage, percolation, and to grow the actual crop.
-Further, you have to keep the area spread continually flooded with 5-10 cm of water throughout the crop season, which results in substantial unproductive water losses (up to 80%) for reasons other than rice cultivation.
+It requires water for three primary purposes – preparing land (puddling), continual seepage, percolation, and to grow the actual crop.
+Further, you have to keep the area spread continually flooded, which results in substantial unproductive water losses (up to 80%) for reasons other than rice cultivation.

 Traditional rice cultivation demands high investments in water, labor, pre-crop preparation, and fertilizers as well.
-The collective cost incurred in each of these factors increases the production costs.
 However, despite these investments, farmers don’t get the expected returns.
 This is because factors including water inefficiency, lower crop yield, and reduced crop-quality affect their profits, and they keep incurring financial losses every year.